…Urges FG to tackle corruption

-A retired Justice of the Supreme Court, Olabode Rhodes-Vivour, on Monday, maintained that many previous decisions of the apex court should be laid to rest and never followed.
+A retired Justice of the Supreme Court, Olabode Rhodes-Vivour, said yesterday that many previous decisions of the apex court should be laid to rest and never followed.

-Justice Rhodes-Vivour, who clocked the 70 years mandatory retirement age on Monday, spoke at a valedictory session the Supreme Court held in his honour.
+Justice Rhodes-Vivour, who clocked the 70 years mandatory retirement age yesterday, spoke at a valedictory session the Supreme Court held in his honour.

 He took his last opportunity on the bench to address key issues affecting both the judiciary and the nation.

 The retired jurist noted that the Supreme Court had on several occasions, held that it is absolutely bound by the doctrine of Precedent or stare decisis.

 He said the doctrine, in effect, means “stand by your decisions and the decisions of your predecessors, however, wrong they are and whatever injustices they inflict”.

 Justice Rhodes-Vivour argued that abiding by such principle would ensure that the apex court continued to follow some of its previous judgements that no longer make sense.

 He said: “There are some Precedents that are clearly out of date, and should no longer be followed.

 “I am of the view that Precedents that no longer make sense anymore or are outdated should be laid to rest and never followed.”

 On the issue of corruption, Justice Rhodes-Vivour stressed that it exists in all the countries of the earth, adding that Nigeria is no exception.